-There are ten Parish Council meetings per year, plus the Annual Parish Meeting which are usually held in the Church House, Adderbury, and the various Committees meet on an ad-hoc basis.
+There are ten Parish Council meetings per year, plus the Annual Parish Meeting which are usually held in the Church House, Adderbury, and the various Working Groups meet on an ad-hoc basis.

 The Parish Council is the first tier of local government.
 Layered above it are Cherwell District Council and Oxfordshire County Council.